lowouu/BeyondTheLockedDoor/README.md

 # BeyondTheLockedDoor
+The girl wakes up in a bleak bedroom with no memory nor exit.
-A very short RPGMaker inspired escape room game fully coded in Java.
+Beyond The Locked Door; A short RPGMaker inspired escape room game fully coded in Java.